 The high percentage of reinstalls give us some hope, it means that although users delete the app that doesn’t mean they won’t install it again – in fact, they probably will if we do things right.
-Exactly, we need to keep working on ASO to drive users to the app listing, especially users that have already downloaded our app before.
+Exactly, we need to keep working on ASO to drive users to the store listing, especially users that have already downloaded our product before.

-Let’s see some tips on how to attract users (especially the ones that have already had our app before) and convince them to download the app.
+Let’s see some tips on how to attract users (especially the ones that have already had our app before) and convince them to download.

 “What’s New” Section

 On Apple App Store there’s a “what’s new” section that comes in handy to attract users.
 On Google Play it’s usual to see it in the Long Description, too.
 Either way, it’s an interesting and useful approach and can be a great conversion factor.